Get your AA Travel Insurance quote today

 What’s the age limit on annual multi-trip cover?

-For many annual policies, the maximum age limit is 75 years, but often people over 70 years must hold private health insurance.
+For many annual policies, the maximum age is 75, but people over 70 often must hold private health insurance.

 Should you buy the cheapest travel insurance?